The story of Pocket Display. A Revival font! (Work in Progress)

-To our surprise, underneath the store signage of the previous tenant, we discovered this delightful hand-painted black and white sign, which spun across our studio and the two stores next to it.
-For a while, we got obsessed with saving this fine specimen of Cyprus graphic design history.
-We tried really hard to convince our neighbours to collectively keep the sign and just put our signs on top of it.
-Alas, our neighbours are an architectural studio and an antique shop.
-This failed.
+Underneath the store sign of the previous tenant, we discovered this delightful hand-painted black and white sign, which spun across our studio and the two stores next to it.
+For a while, we got obsessed with saving this fine specimen of Cyprus hand lettering history.
+We tried really hard to convince our neighbours to collectively keep the sign but we failed.

-Soon after, I decided to do some detective work.
+I also decided to do some detective work.
 The 5 digit phone number, indicated that the sign was originally painted in the ‘80s.
-After asking around, I discovered that it was hand-painted by Mr Stelios Neofytou, using handmade stencils.
-Mr Stelios, still a sign maker, told me that he stopped using this technique in 1988.
+After asking around, i discovered that it was hand-painted by Mr Stelios, a signmaker, using handmade stencils.
+Mr Stelios, still a signmaker, told me that he stopped using this technique in 1988.

-Pocket Sans is a font is based on this long lost hand painted stencil lettering and it is an homage to the old stencil signage method.
-I am aiming to create a free, complete, downloadable font with many stylistic alternates for the characters that were not on the sign.
-This way, users can experiment freely and openly with Pocket Sans.
-The font will only include capital letters and numbers, and it will be available to download from my website sometime in 2020.
+Pocket Display Black will be a display font based on this long lost hand painted stencil lettering and it is an homage to the old stencil signage method.
+The font will include capital letters (Latin & Greek) and numbers.
+I am aiming to create a free font with many stylistic alternates for the letters unique to the Greek alphabet.

 The sign had all the characteristics of vernacular lettering (letterforms made by hand, not using prefabricated forms of type).
 Contrast and proportion inconsistencies which i am choosing not to embrace, but fix, In order to have a very modular sans serif, squarish with rounded corners and significant vertical segments.